Eponym dating system

-The Eponym dating system was a calendar system for Assyria, for a period of over one thousand years.
+In the history of Assyria, the eponym dating system was a calendar system for Assyria, for a period of over one thousand years.
 Every year was associated with the name, an eponym, of the Limmu, the official who led that year's New Year festival.

 The dating system is thought to have originated in the ancient city of Assur, and remained the official dating system in Assyria until the end of the Assyrian Empire in the seventh century BC.
-The names of the Limmu who became eponyms were originally chosen by lot sortition, until the first millennium it became a fixed rotation of officers headed by the king who constituted the limmu.
+The names of the limmu who became eponyms were originally chosen by lot sortition, until the first millennium it became a fixed rotation of officers headed by the king who constituted the limmu.
 The earliest known attestations of a year eponyms are at Karum-Kanesh, and became used in other Assyrian colonies in Anatolia.
 Its spread was due to Shamshi-Adad I's unification of northern Mesopotamia.

 Old Assyrian eponym lists

 A number of Old Assyrian limmu lists have been combined into the so-called Revised Eponym List (REL), which spans a period of 255 years in the early second millennium BCE (1972-1718 BCE in the Middle Chronology dating system).
 The central figure of this period was Šamšī-Adad I who conquered Aššur in the year REL 165, and reigned Assyria until his death in REL 197.
 In the Middle Chronology system his reign corresponds to the years 1808-1776 BCE.

 The absolute chronology of this period has long been controversial.
 That the Middle Chronology is indeed correct, and not one of the rival absolute chronologies, is supported by a combined dendrochronological (tree-ring) and radiocarbon (14C) data analysis, which narrows down the year Šamšī-Adad died to between 1776 and 1768 BCE.
-In addition, it is known that in the year after his birth (ca. REL 127) a partial solar eclipse was observed, and this fits in with an eclipse on August 5, 1845 BCE.
+In addition, it is known that in the year after his birth (ca. REL 127) a partial solar eclipse was observed, and this fits in with an eclipse on August 5, 1845, BCE.